Nuclear reactions power our Sun, and they create the chemical elements that are necessary for human life.

 22Ne(p,γ)23Na working group coordinator at LUNA: Daniel Bemmerer.

-Motivation: The stable nuclide 22Ne plays an important role in astrophysical novae, and in supernovae where it provides neutrons for neutron-capture driven nucleosynthesis.
+Motivation: The stable nuclide 22Ne plays an important role in asymptotic giant branch (AGB) stars, in astrophysical novae, and in supernovae where it provides neutrons for neutron-capture driven nucleosynthesis.
 In a hydrogen-rich scenario, 22Ne is mainly destroyed by the 22Ne(p,γ)23Na reaction.
 Only upper limits exist on the cross section of this reaction at relevant energies.

-Experiment at HZDR: The strengths of several resonances in the 0.4-1.2 MeV energy range are redetermined using implanted 22Ne targets and high-purity germanium detectors at the HZDR 3 MV Tandetron.
+Experiment at HZDR: The strengths of several resonances in the 0.4-1.2 MeV energy range have been redetermined using implanted 22Ne targets and high-purity germanium detectors at the HZDR 3 MV Tandetron.

 - Eur.
 Phys.
 J. A 2014 Cavanna et al.

 Motivation: The radioactive nucleus 44Ti (halflife 60 years) is created in supernovae.
-Gamma-rays from the decay of 44Ti have been observed in satellite-based observatories.
-Together with precise nuclear data, the observations can be used to calibrate supernova models.
+Gamma-rays from the decay of 44Ti have been observed in satellite-based observatories, but there are several surprising findings including the low number of 44Ti-emitting objects found and a possible discrepancy between the decays of 44Ti and is daughter 44Sc.
+Together with precise nuclear data, the observations may be used to calibrate supernova models.

-Motivation: The 14N(p,γ)15O reaction controls the rate of the carbon-nitrogen-oxygen (CNO) cycle, first proposed in 1938 by Bethe and Weizsäcker.
+Motivation: The 14N(p,γ)15O reaction controls the rate of the carbon-nitrogen-oxygen (CNO) cycle.
 The CNO rate affects low-energy solar neutrinos (under study at the SNO+ detector in Canada and at the Borexino detector in Italy), carbon stars and last not least the age of our universe.
-It has attracted recent interest because it may help to directly measure the content of carbon and nitrogen in the solar core.
+It has attracted recent interest because it may help address the solar abundance puzzle.
+The 12C(p,γ)13N reaction controls the onset of the CNO cycle before equilibrium and the production of 13C, important for the astrophysical s-process.
+The 15N(p,αγ)12C reaction is a useful tool in hydrogen depth profiling.

 Study of resonances at HZDR: Improved data on resonance strengths in the 14N(p,γ)15O and 15N(p,αγ)12C have been measured at the HZDR 3 MV Tandetron.

-Experiment at LUNA: The LUNA study of this reaction showed that the CNO rate was only half the previously accepted value:
+Experiment at LUNA: The LUNA study of the 14N(p,γ)15O reaction showed that the CNO rate was only half the previously accepted value:

 - Phys.
 Lett.
 B 2004 Formicola et al.